Suggested links

 What Is Anger Management?

-The strategies of anger management acknowledge that angry feelings aren’t something you can avoid, but you can learn to control your reactions to anger.
+The strategies of anger management classes acknowledge that angry feelings aren’t something you can avoid, but you can learn to control your reactions to anger.

 5 Helpful Anger Management Techniques